captainwz/react-pocket/README.md

 ### Usage
 **Redollar is just on its experimental stage** so current procedure may not be that concise.

-1. Write your app in **Redollar Pattern**.
+1.Write your app in **Redollar Pattern**.
 Here are some constraints you should notice.
 In order to follow them readily, just take a look at the [example](https://github.com/captainwz/redollar/tree/master/example/src) as well.
 > * Your root component's class must extend $.
 > * Any component's class whose instance you want to use with $ as ```$('OneComponent')``` later must extend $.
 > * You can declare component's props by declaring class method ```defaultProp``` which should return an object.